-106. Sweyn conquers England; Canute.\(^1\)-In 1013 Sweyn, the Dane, conquered England, and "all the people," says the Chronicle, "held him for full king.\(^1\) He was succeeded by his son Canute, who, though from beyond sea, could hardly be called a foreigner, since he spoke a language and set up a government differing but little from that of the English.
-After his first harsh measures were over he sought the friendship of both church and people.
+106. Sweyn conquers England; Canute1 (1017-1035).-Sweyn, the Dane, conquered England (1013), and "all the people," says the Chronicle, "held him for full king."
+He was succeeded by his son Canute (1017).
+He was from beyond the sea, but could hardly be called a foreigner, since he spoke a language and set up a government differing but little from that of the English.

+After his first harsh measures were over he sought the friend-ship of both Church and people.
+He gave the country peace.
 He rebuked the flattery of courtiers by showing them that the in-rolling tide is no respecter of persons; he endeavored to rule justly, and his liking for the monks found expression in his song:-